Bacon for everything - a roadmap

 6 minute read Published: 2024-11-08

-Bacon watches sources, executes cargo tasks (compile, lint, test, etc.), then, on end, anlyzes the result, sorts it and displays it.
+Bacon watches sources, executes cargo tasks on changes (compile, lint, test, etc.), then, on end, analyzes the result, sorts it and displays it.

 It's full of convenient features, like keeping the previous result available during computation of the next one, applying gitignore rules, sending problem locations to your IDE, paging and rewrapping on resize, switching task on key shortcuts.